dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

   kinds, and supports composing multiple primitive components to achieve higher-level semantics.
 See [here](#components).

-* **Open component system**: While the AzureML Algorithms team has developed, and continues to develop, a large library of IDataView components, additional components that interoperate with these may be implemented in other code bases.
+* **Open component system**: While the ML.NET code has a growing large library of IDataView components, additional components that interoperate with these may be implemented in other code bases.
 See [here](#components).

 * **Cursoring**: The rows of a view are accessed sequentially via a row cursor.
 Multiple cursors can be active on the same view, both sequentially